 Cuyahoga Community College offers several opportunities for those interested in pursuing a career in the field of Education.
 The courses offered within each program will vary depending upon the college and career path of each student.
-To be a lead educator in any public school setting – a 4-year degree with licensure is required by The Ohio Department of Education.
-However, Tri-C is where futures begin and many choose an Associate’s Degree at Tri-C first and then transfer to the 4 year school of their choice.
+To be a lead educator in any public school setting – a four-year degree with licensure is required by The Ohio Department of Education.
+However, Tri-C is where futures begin and many choose an Associate’s Degree at Tri-C first and then transfer to the four-year school of their choice.

 Choose your path:

 Early Childhood Education (Ages 0 - 5 years)

 The Associate of Applied Science degree in Early Childhood Education prepares students to teach young children in a variety of inclusive childhood settings, including preschools pre-kindergarten, Head Start, childcare centers and infant/toddler programs.
 Qualified students who complete this program can earn the Ohio Pre-Kindergarten Associate Licensure (certain requirements must be met).

 Learn more about the AAS in Early Childhood Education.

 Are you interested in earning your degree in Education?
 Students interested in education at Tri-C would earn an Associate of Arts degree, which would include foundational coursework such as general education and introductory education classes, in order to transfer to a four-year baccalaureate program.
 The Associate of Arts degree is a flexible degree that allows students to choose coursework based on their four-year plan of study.